-Formal models of privacy, like k-anonymity [122] and differential privacy, [39] use math-298 ematically rigorous approaches that are designed to allow for the controlled use of confi-299 dential data while minimizing the privacy loss suffered by the data subjects.
-Because there 300 is an inherent trade-off between the accuracy of published data and the amount of privacy 301 protection afforded to data subjects, most formal methods have some kind of parameter 302 that can be adjusted to control the "privacy cost" of a particular data release.
-Informally, a 303 data release with a low privacy cost causes little additional privacy risk to the participants, 304 while a higher privacy cost results in more privacy risk.
-When they are available, formal 305 privacy methods should be preferred over informal, ad hoc methods.
+Formal models of privacy, like k-anonymity [151] and differential privacy [52], use mathematically rigorous approaches that are designed to allow for the controlled use of confidential data while minimizing the privacy loss suffered by the data subjects.
+Because there is an inherent trade-off between the accuracy of published data and the amount of privacy protection afforded to data subjects, most formal methods have some kind of parameter that can be adjusted to control the "privacy cost" of a particular data release.
+Informally, a data release with a low privacy cost causes little additional privacy risk to the participants, while a higher privacy cost results in more privacy risk.
+When they are available and have sufficient functionality for the task at hand, formal privacy methods should be preferred over informal ad hoc methods.

 Decisions and practices regarding the de-identification and release of government data can be integral to the mission and proper functioning of a government agency.
-As such, an agency's leadership should manage these activities in a way that assures performance and results in a manner that is consistent with the agency's mission and legal authority.
+As such, an agency's leadership should manage these activities in a way that ensures performance and results in a manner that is consistent with the agency's mission and legal authority.
 One way that agencies can manage this risk is by creating a formal Disclosure Review Board (DRB) that consists of legal and technical privacy experts, stakeholders within the organization, and representatives of the organization's leadership.
-The DRB evaluated applications for data release that describe the confidential data, the techniques that will be used to minimize the risk of disclosure, the resulting protected data, and how the effectiveness of those techniques will be evaluated.
+The DRB evaluates applications for data release that describe the confidential data, the techniques that will be used to minimize the risk of disclosure, the resulting protected data, and how the effectiveness of those techniques will be evaluated.
+The DRB's work complements other parts of the organization, such as the Chief Information Security Officer (CISO), who is responsible for technical controls, as well as the parts of the organization responsible for adopting administrative or organizational controls and written data-sharing agreements.